 “We're always hunting for what we think are world-class managers who could complement the managers we are using today,” he said.
 “As we grew increasingly comfortable [with Stephens], we felt they would be a nice addition to the Explorer fund.”

-Vanguard's multimanager approach to actively managed portfolios is based on the belief that reducing individual-manager risk and combining managers that complement one another will lead to better risk-adjusted returns over the long term.
+Vanguard's multimanager approach to actively managed portfolios is based on the belief that reducing individual manager risk and combining managers that complement each other will lead to better risk-adjusted returns over the long term.

-Naysayers point out the risk of overdiversifying by having multiple managers combing for ideas in a single asset class, but Vanguard is cognizant of that.
+Naysayers point out the risk of overdiversifying by having multiple managers combing for ideas in a single asset class, but Vanguard doesn't see it as a necessary evil.